surthgide/thesis/text/2_sec.typ

 The idea behind this solution-generating method is to reduce the dependence of the solution obtained through the EFE to a single function that will encode all the physical information about the structure of the spacetime.

-The method described in @exact-sol differs from the one described in this chapter in the fact that the scalar profile is not fixed _a priori_, but instead found via the EFE: these equations yield a differential equation whose solution will be the only (functional) dependency of the quantites used to characterize the overall solution, whose only condition will be of producing a asymptotically flat spacetime.
+The method described in @exact-sol differs from the one described in this chapter in the fact that the scalar profile is not fixed _a priori_, but instead found via the EFE: these equations yield a differential equation whose solution will be the only (functional) dependency of the quantites used to characterize the overall solution, whose only condition will be of producing an asymptotically flat spacetime.

 == Derivation